alekpinel/TuentiChallenge9/README.md

-# Solutions to Tuenti Challenge 9 by Alejandro Pinel Martínez
+# Tuenti Challenge 9 by Alejandro Pinel Martínez

 These are my solutions to some of the challenges for the Tuenti Challenge of 2018.